 - Bank account data flows under the Common Reporting Standard for offshore accounts.

 The 2010 list was narrower.
 The 2030 list will be broader.
-Discovery probability is rising as a function of data-source maturation, not constant.
-A landlord who is undisclosed today has a higher probability of discovery in 2027 than in 2026, all else equal, because the Connect-system maturation is monotonic.
+Discovery probability rises as the data sources mature; it does not stay constant.
+If you are undisclosed today, your probability of discovery in 2027 is higher than in 2026, all else equal, because Connect-system maturation only runs one way.

 The step-function on discovery

 Once HMRC issues a nudge letter, opens a formal enquiry under TMA 1970 section 9A, or issues a discovery assessment under section 29, the unprompted-disclosure window closes for the identified years.
-The penalty floor on those years steps up from unprompted to prompted, and there is no return to the lower bracket.
-The 10, 15, or 20 percentage-point step occurs on a single event (the HMRC contact), and the event is outside the landlord's control.
+The penalty floor on those years steps up from unprompted to prompted, with no return to the lower bracket.
+The 10, 15 or 20 percentage-point step turns on a single event, the HMRC contact, and that event is outside your control.

 The combined asymmetry

-The combination produces an asymmetric-downside.
-The upside of waiting is small (the landlord may avoid the disclosure cost entirely if discovery never happens).
-The downside of waiting is large (a step-function floor increase on a rising-probability discovery event).
-The expected value of waiting is negative across most realistic parameter ranges.
-Sessions writing on this rationale should walk through the comparison explicitly: a £15,000 penalty bill if HMRC discovers in 2028 versus a £4,500 disclosure cost today is a 70% cost reduction from acting on the controlled timeline.
+The combination is an asymmetric downside.
+The upside of waiting is small: you might avoid the disclosure cost entirely if discovery never comes.
+The downside is large: a step-function floor increase on a discovery event whose probability keeps rising.
+Across most realistic ranges the expected value of waiting is negative.
+Put numbers on it and the point is hard to miss: a £15,000 penalty bill if HMRC discovers in 2028, against a £4,500 disclosure cost today, is a 70% cost reduction from acting on your own timeline.

 Rationale 4: the route-architecture argument and why LPC is the gentlest entry-point

-HMRC's voluntary-disclosure routes are sequenced by demanding-ness.
-The sequence runs from LPC (gentlest, for residential landlords) through DDS (general UK-tax umbrella) to WDF (offshore matters, with overlay) and CoP9 / CDF (suspected serious fraud, with criminal-prosecution immunity available on full disclosure).
+HMRC's voluntary-disclosure routes are sequenced by how demanding they are.
+The sequence runs from LPC (gentlest, for residential landlords) through DDS (the general UK-tax umbrella) to WDF (offshore matters, with overlay) and CoP9 / CDF (suspected serious fraud, with criminal-prosecution immunity available on full disclosure).
 Each subsequent route layers on more demanding overlay regimes.

 LPC: the residential-landlord route